Frequently Asked Questions (FAQ)

 Where is the ride?

-The ride will start at Royal Purple Raceway in Baytown, TX.
+The ride will start at Plantgistix within the AmeriPort Industrial Park in Baytown, TX on highway 565 just 1/2 mile from the Royal Purple Raceway.
 There, riders will follow the east side of Galveston Bay and finish at Moody Gardens in Galveston, TX.
-The second day will start at Moody Gardens, will follow the west side of the Bay and will finish back at Royal Purple Raceway.
+The second day will start at Moody Gardens, will follow the west side of the Bay and will finish back at Plantgistix in Baytown.

 Click HERE for maps of the route.